mellache2235/2024_age_prediction/README.md

 - Network "0" (Yeo17_0, unassigned ROIs) is excluded from analysis
 - Dominance percentages sum to 100% within each dataset
 - Permutation p-values test H₀: "network predictors have no relationship with age"
+- For pooled omnibus analysis (all TD/ADHD/ASD subjects combined): export subject-level data with `--save-subject-level`, concatenate the CSVs externally, and run your own dominance code on the combined matrix for increased statistical power

 ---